-Five Unique Podcasts For Alternative Rock And Roll Music Fans
+Unique Podcasts For Rock And Roll Music Fans

 23 Oct 2019

 Everyone loves a podcast.
-Whether you’re doing the dishes, walking to the pub or lying in bed, there’s always time to learn something new.
 But while there are plenty of music podcasts that detail the latest mega releases or chart happenings, there’s only a few that get into the nitty gritty of alternative music.
-So, we decided to take a closer look at five podcasts that explore some of our most cherished artists in creative and unusual ways.
+So, we decided to take a closer look at eight podcasts that explore some of our most cherished artists in creative and unusual ways.

 Ever listened to a song and wondered how each of the different elements came together, all the way from conception to mastering?
 That’s the essence of this remarkable podcast that lets musicians tell the origin stories of their finest work.
 Song Exploder has been going for five years now, and in that time they’ve revealed everything from how Fleetwood Mac paraphrased a Rolling Stones drumbeat on “Go Your Own Way”, to how MGMT hid a tiny ode to Elton John’s “Tiny Dancer” within their hit song, “Time To Pretend”.